kaulin/42_webserv/README.md

 # webserv

 ## Introduction
-This was a 42 cursus project focusing on creating a HTTP server using C++11.
+This was a 42 cursus project focusing on creating an HTTP server using C++11.